-5 (1) For purposes of calculating general State aid pursuant subsection (E), a representation of Available Local 6 to 7 Resources per pupil, as that term is defined and determined in 8 this subsection, shall be utilized.
-Available Local Resources 9 per pupil shall include a calculated dollar amount representing 10 local school district revenues from local property taxes and 11 from Corporate Personal Property Replacement Taxes, expressed 12 on the basis of pupils in Average Daily Attendance.
-Calculation of Available Local Resources shall exclude any tax amnesty 13 funds received as a result of Public Act 93-26.
-14 districts maintaining grades kindergarten through 8, local 1 2 property tax revenues per pupil shall be calculated as the product of the applicable equalized assessed valuation for the 3 4 district multiplied by 2.30%, and divided by the district's 5 Average Daily Attendance figure.
-For school districts maintaining grades 9 through 12, local property tax revenues 6 7 per pupil shall be the applicable equalized assessed valuation of the district multiplied by 1.05%, and divided by the 8 9 district's Average Daily Attendance figure.
+6 (1) For purposes of calculating general State aid pursuant 7 subsection (E), a representation of Available Local to 8 Resources per pupil, as that term is defined and determined in 9 this subsection, shall be utilized.
+Available Local Resources 10 per pupil shall include a calculated dollar amount representing 11 local school district revenues from local property taxes and 12 from Corporate Personal Property Replacement Taxes, expressed 13 on the basis of pupils in Average Daily Attendance.
+Calculation 14 of Available Local Resources shall exclude any tax amnesty 15 funds received as a result of Public Act 93-26.

-15 (2) In determining a school district's revenue from local 16 property taxes, the State Board of Education shall utilize the 17 equalized assessed valuation of all taxable property of each 18 school district as of September 30 of the previous year.
-The 19 equalized assessed valuation utilized shall be obtained and 20 determined as provided in subsection (G).
+16 (2) In determining a school district's revenue from local 17 property taxes, the State Board of Education shall utilize the 18 equalized assessed valuation of all taxable property of each 19 school district as of September 30 of the previous year.
+The 20 equalized assessed valuation utilized shall be obtained and 21 determined as provided in subsection (G).

 (3) For school districts maintaining grades kindergarten through 12, local property tax revenues per pupil shall be calculated as the product of the applicable equalized assessed valuation for the district multiplied by 3.00%, and divided by the district's Average Daily Attendance figure.
-For school
+For school 1 2 districts maintaining grades kindergarten through 8, local property tax revenues per pupil shall be calculated as the 3 product of the applicable equalized assessed valuation for the 4 5 district multiplied by 2.30%, and divided by the district's 6 Daily Attendance figure.
+For Average school districts 7 maintaining grades 9 through 12, local property tax revenues per pupil shall be the applicable equalized assessed valuation 8 9 of the district multiplied by 1.05%, and divided by the 10 district's Average Daily Attendance figure.

-10 For partial elementary unit districts created pursuant to 11 Article 11E of this Code, local property tax revenues per pupil 12 shall be calculated as the product of the equalized assessed 13 valuation for property within the elementary and high school classification of the partial elementary unit district for 14 elementary purposes, as defined in Article 11E of this Code, 15 16 multiplied by 2.06% and divided by the district's Average Daily 17 Attendance figure for grades kindergarten through 8, plus the product of the equalized assessed valuation for property within 18 19 the high school only classification of the partial elementary 20 unit district for high school purposes, as defined in Article 21 11E of this Code, multiplied by 0.94% and divided by the 22 district's Average Daily Attendance figure for grades 9 through 12.
-23
+11 For partial elementary unit districts created pursuant to 12 Article 11E of this Code, local property tax revenues per pupil 13 shall be calculated as the product of the equalized assessed 14 valuation for property within the elementary and high school classification of the partial elementary unit district for 15 elementary purposes, as defined in Article 11E of this Code, 16 17 multiplied by 2.06% and divided by the district's Average Daily Attendance figure for grades kindergarten through 8, plus the 18 19 product of the equalized assessed valuation for property within 20 the high school only classification of the partial elementary unit district for high school purposes, as defined in Article 21 22 11E of this Code, multiplied by 0.94% and divided by the 23 district's Average Daily Attendance figure for grades 9 through 12.
+24 the calendar year in which a school year begins, divided by the 1 2 Average Daily Attendance figure for that district, shall be 3 added to the local property tax revenues per pupil as derived by the application of the immediately preceding paragraph (3).
+4 5 The sum of these per pupil figures for each school district shall constitute Available Local Resources as that term is 6 7 utilized in subsection (E) in the calculation of general State 8 aid.

-(4) The Corporate Personal Property Replacement Taxes paid to each school district during the calendar year 2 years before the calendar year in which a school year begins, divided by the
+(4) The Corporate Personal Property Replacement Taxes paid to each school district during the calendar year 2 years before